bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Look how closely the predicted values are to the actual weight data.

 The model doesn't know _anything_ about calorie intake, macronutrients, or exercise.
+It only knows about past weight.

 What does that tell us?